ScriptsfromZee/QA360/README.md

 Class Attribute Targeting: Buttons or elements styled with shared classes, ideal for practicing XPath or CSS selector strategies.

 Load Delay: Simulates a delayed UI element.
-When a button is clicked, content appears after a few seconds — useful for wait strategy testing.
+When a button is clicked, content appears after a few seconds.
+It is useful for wait strategy testing.

 Client-Side Delay: Imitates a long-running task handled entirely on the client-side, such as calculations or rendering-heavy operations.

-Broken Button Logic: Clicking a button once doesn't work — it requires multiple clicks.
+Broken Button Logic: Clicking a button once doesn't work, it requires multiple clicks.
 This is designed to simulate flakiness or user frustration scenarios.

 Text Input Tracker: As users type into the input box, the text is displayed in real-time.
 It supports edge cases like long inputs and text wrapping.